The Ultimate Guide to SLI/SLO

 - The main purpose is to detect bugs during release, degradation during infrastructure changes, and degradation of external APIs.

-- Specifically, if Graceful Shutdown isn't working properly at the time of release, a fast burn rate is effective.
+- Specifically, if Graceful Shutdown isn't working properly at release time, a fast burn rate is useful.

 - slow